microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getmicrosoft365copilotusercountsummary.md

 ---
 title: "reportRoot: getMicrosoft365CopilotUserCountSummary"
-description: "Get the aggregated number of active users and users enabled for Copilot for Microsoft 365 Copilot for a specified time period."
+description: "Get the aggregated number of active users and users enabled for Copilot for Microsoft 365 for a specified time period."
 author: "GGsmile"
 ms.localizationpriority: medium
 ms.subservice: "reports"